jsliang/pelican-fresh/README.md

 ## DEMO

-You can watch the [live demo](http://jsliang.com/pelican-fresh-demo/blog/) for the Fresh theme.
+You can watch a [live demo](http://jsliang.com/pelican-fresh-demo/blog/) for the Fresh theme.

 ## Features